 3. Gladhands (see photo to the right) are your connection between the vehicle and the trailer.
 They allow easy coupling as well as added protection

 4. Coiled air assemblies are the lead lines coming off the gladhands for the trailer, usually found on the trailer side.
-They give you adjustability and flexibility when towing a vehicle.
+They give you flexibility and the ability to adjust when towing a vehicle.
 The coil extends farther to adjust for the distance between the trailer and truck, making the movements easier

 5. 3-in-1 wraps are a convenient product that has everything in one.
 It has one main assembly for the air brake lines and trailer cable, making a tow easier.
 It also provides a cleaner look, as you won’t have 3 different parts in your application.